 Because these cases are so likely to result in litigation, the class covers how cases are won and lost when challenged.
 Robbie represented the government before the Merit Systems Protection Board, labor arbitrators and the EEOC.
 He explodes common myths while focusing on the possible.
 This seminar turns participants’ attention toward the competent, hard-working majority that needs to be relieved of workplace distractions.
 This seminar results in huge cost savings if just 1-2 people attending leave with a plan they had never believed possible before coming.
 Call or e-mail Robbie for a course agenda and other details.

 Performance Appraisal is the subject most supervisors, managers, and HR Specialists avoid like root canals.
 Training commonly focuses on forms, time frames, and limiting high ratings.
 Meanwhile, supervisors are tasked with judging people’s value and talent.
 Government Personnel Services’ seminar Making Sense of Federal Performance Appraisals takes an approach agencies won’t find elsewhere.
-Robbie uses “critical elements” and “performance standards” as a vehicle for communicating expectations of excellence and improvement — without resorting to phony metrics and/or vague “weasel words”.
+Robbie uses “critical elements” and “performance standards” as a vehicle for communicating expectations of both excellence and improvement — without resorting to phony metrics and/or vague “weasel words”.

 The Code of Federal Regulations tells agencies that, “…performance standard may include, but is not limited to, quality, quantity, timeliness, and manner of performance.”
 GPS has found over decades that developing appraisal criteria using “manner of performance” standards can result in clearer communication, expectations that mean something, and (most of all) better individual performance in the coming year.